hritvikgupta/hritvikgupta/README.md

 # About ME 💬:

-### - I m Harshit😁 (love to learn && love to code)
+### - I m Hritvik Gupta 😁 (Think, Develop and Deploy Thats my hobby)

  <img hight="400" width="500" alt="GIF" align="right" src="https://github.com/harshitpaliwal95/hritvikgupta/blob/main/GIF/333aa7192949f306823aa36bd6153d0e.gif">

-### - Learning :
-- ✨ Data Structures & Algorithms
+### Hi there 👋
+- Reserach Enthusatic person with strong research experience in Natural Language procssing and EEG.
+For my research papers follow me on Google scholar https://scholar.google.com/citations?hl=en&user=ShxBp2MAAAAJ&view_op=list_works&gmla=AJsN-F4736wr3RpZuzL3k6NAHNI7S3YJ_HdddA-jKQBRaXEvfiiw-5u8UxlmfVoPGG6h_XLBCoY3NPeSXF_0hIKm5zDXfRe0PAUOoCNlhn7HyhH8GDPy8ps
+- 🔭 I’m currently working on a Udemy Course for NLP And deep learning and alongside NLP project which lets pdf to extract jobs description and finds a suitable job for as a part of SIH hackathon
-- ✨ - 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning java
-- 🥅 2021 Goals: Contribute to Open Source projects

-### - Hobbies :
-- ✨ Watching Anime
-- ✨ Reading Novels
+- 👯 I’m looking to collaborate on more of Deep learninng and NLP Open source Projects
+- 🤔 I’m looking for help with Tensorflow, Python and deep learning models
+- 💬 Ask me about Any thing related to Deep Learning and Tensorflow
+- 📫 How to reach me: https://hritvikgupta.in/ and hritvik7654@gmail.com
+- ⚡ Fun fact: You Only need stackoverflow in order to be a software developer.
 </br>
 </br>
 </br>